PrefectHQ/prefect-recipes/monitoring/README.md

 This description should be expected to change as the dashboard and metrics are modified.
 The description summary below uses the current dashboard represented above:

 - `Flow Run Percent Success by Project` is a dynamic panel based on number of projects.
-The value is simple `Flow Runs Success / Flow Run Total` per project.
+The value is `Flow Runs Success / Flow Run Total` per project.
+The thresholds are 0-60% = RED 61%-95% = YELLOW 96-100% = GREEN
 - `Upcoming Flows` is a query that aggregates all flows based on the `Scheduled` state.
 This metric is returned by default from the exporter every 300 seconds.
 - `Active Flow Running` is an aggregate of all flows currently in the `Running` state.
 This metric is returned by default from the exporter every 300 seconds.
-- `Flows Success Rate` is quite simply a measure of all `Successful Runs` / `All Runs`.
+- `Success Flow Rate` is an aggregate measure of all projects `Successful Runs` / `All Runs`.
 This is not specific per project or flow, it is just a barometer of overall success rate.
-- `Failed Flow Rate` is a numbered count of the failed flows in the last X time period.
+- `Failed Flow Rate` is the total number of failed Flows by project over the selected timespan.
+Any failed number over 0 is depicted in RED.
 - `Flows Per Hour` reports the flow runs that are successful over time.
 As flows are successful or failed, they are displayed here with the associated time stamp.
-- `Flows Run Success` is a ratio measure of the previous graph.
-This shows the ratio of successful flow runs to failed flow runs in a time format.
-In another way, if 6 flows are successful at 10:00am, the ratio is 1 (all success).
-If 3 flows are successful at 10:00am, and 3 flows are failed at 10:00am, the ratio is .5 (50% success).
-This is intended to be a check on flow success with relation to time, as opposed to the gauges which are an overall collective measure of success.
+- `Flows Run Success` is a line chart depicting success rate by project over time. `Flow Run Percent Success by Project` shows the most up-to-date calculation with a quick glance.
+This chart shows the trending behavior by project over time.
 - `Flow Count` is a simple graph depicting the number of registered flows across time and project.
 As flows are registered or deprecated in a project, this displays that total.
 This can help determine larger project counts, and narrow focus.
 - `Total Flow Run Count` is intended to be a state per project, by status (Running, Scheduled, Upcoming, etc.).
 This ended up being a very noisy graph across projects and states, so is currently welcome to suggestion of what additional visibility would be useful.